edgedb/edgedb/docs/guides/migrations/guide.rst

      }
    }

-If you have Gel installed and want to follow along, type ``edgedb project init`` and copy the above schema into your ``default.esdl`` file inside the ``/dbschema`` folder it creates.
+If you have Gel installed and want to follow along, run :gelcmd:` project init` and copy the above schema into your ``default.gel`` file inside the ``/dbschema`` folder it creates.
 Then save the file.

 .. note::

-    While schema is usually contained inside the ``default.esdl`` file, you can divide a schema over multiple files if you like.
+    While schema is usually contained inside the ``default.gel`` file, you can divide a schema over multiple files if you like.
 Gel will combine all |.gel| files inside the ``/dbschema`` folder into a single schema.